MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 Press and hold the encoder button/wheel when you are finished.

 There are options (`G29 P4 X...
 Y...`) to make it easier to move to the desired probe locations.
-For example `G29 P4 X110 Y110` will move to the grid point closest to the center of the bed.
+For example `G29 P4 X110 Y110` will move to the grid point closest to the center of a 220x220mm bed.

 It’s probably a good idea to issue a `G29 S` command to save the mesh to EEPROM at this stage.